Breaking: Police Make Major Arrest Over Accident Involving Anthony Joshua

 Reactions as bus rams into truck on Lagos-Ibadan expressway, days after Anthony Joshua's ordeal

-Joshua had been under "observation" at Lagoon Hospital in Lagos while recovering from minor injuries, promoter Eddie Hearn's Matchroom Boxing said Monday, December 29.
+Joshua had been under observation at Lagoon Hospital in Lagos while recovering from minor injuries, according to promoter Eddie Hearn's Matchroom Boxing later that day.

-However, Nigerians have started reacting to the police statement.
+Nigerians have started commenting on the police statement.
 Below are some of their reactions:

 "Kayode Adeniyi, the Lexus SUV driver involved in the fatal car crash that injured Anthony Joshua, killed Latif Ayodele, and Sina Ghami must face prosecution for reckless driving, while the driver + owner of the stationary truck the Lexus collided with should be identified and persecuted."